lruepke/HTF_lecture/Summer2025/source/lectures/L02/Example.rst

 Visualization
 ^^^^^^^^^^^^^^^^^^^
 Open paraview and look at the results.
+They are actually quite boring because the flow is steady and laminar; and because we have not first thought about the expected results.
+Let's do that better in the the next excercise.